HelpGiveThanks/HGTconfiguration/README.md

      1. Click the 'Extract file(s)' button in the popup window that opens and then click the 'Close' button.
      1. Click on the tab for your Bug Genie, and refresh the page.

      This may solve the problem.
-If does not, contact your hosting company's tech support people.
+If it does not, contact your hosting company's tech support people.
-1. Select 'Uploads & attachments' tile (second row, far right tile on the 'Configure The Bug Genie' page).
+1. Select the 'Uploads & attachments' tile (second row, far right tile on the 'Configure The Bug Genie' page).
 1. Click 'Yes' for 'Enable uploads' which is the first option.
 1. Click the 'save' button (bottom right).
 1. Select 'Settings' (2nd option from the left menu column).
 1. Type in your Bug Genie's custom name (the name of your website, family, organization, etc.).
 1. Scroll down (if necessary) and click the 'save' button (bottom right).
 1. Scroll up  (if necessary) and select the 'Appearance' tab.
-1. Click on the currently selected theme 'oxygen' and change it to the 'nitrogen' theme.
-Do keep oxygen as the selected iconset.
+1. Click on the currently selected theme 'oxygen' and change it to 'nitrogen'.
+Keep oxygen as the selected iconset.
 1. Click the 'save' button (bottom right).
 1. Click the blue 'Configure icons' button.
 1. Click Favicon's 'Upload new icon' radio button, and then click the 'Choose File' button.
 1. Select favicon.png file in the popup window that opens, and then click 'Choose'.
 1. Click the Header icon's 'Upload new icon' radio button, and then click the 'Choose File' button.
-1. Select the 'Header icon.png' NOT 'header.png' file, and click 'Choose' button.
+1. Select the 'Header icon.png' NOT 'header.png' file, and click the 'Choose' button.
 1. Click the green 'Update icons' button.
 1. Select the 'Users & security' tab.
-1. Scroll down to 'New user accounts' and click on 'Users can register new accounts' and change it to 'All new user accounts will be created by an admin' option.
+1. Scroll down to 'New user accounts' and click on 'Users can register new accounts' and change it to 'All new user accounts will be created by an admin'.
 This will keep strangers from setting up accounts on your website until you are ready, if ever, to allow strangers to create accounts.
-1. Click the 'save' button (bottom right).
+1. Click the 'Save' button (bottom right).
 1. Select 'Email communication' (left menu column, 2nd item from the bottom).

      The main reason to set this up now is to insure that if you forget your password TBG will be able to send you a new one via its forgot password button, which is only enabled if you configure this email module.
 1. Change the 'Enable outgoing email notifications' option from 'No' to 'Yes'.
-1. In the 'Email "from"-name' text box replace 'The Bug Genie' with your website's name followed by the word 'Automailer' (to identify automated system sent emails).
+1. In the 'Email "from"-name' text box replace 'The Bug Genie' with your website's name followed by the word 'Automailer' (to identify, automated system-sent emails).
 1. In the 'Email "from"-address' text box type in  'Do_Not_Reply@YOURWEBSITE.COM' (as you do not want people replying to automated emails.
 NOTE: Each user can control whether or not to receive automated emails).
-1. Click the 'save' button (bottom right).
+1. Click the 'Save' button (bottom right).
 1. Scroll up, and click on 'System Administrator' (upper right corner).
-1. Select 'My account' option.
+1. Select the 'My account' option.
-1. Change the Full Name to your full name.
+1. In the 'Full name' text field type your full name.
-1. Make sure the Gravatar email address you want is in the 'your email' address field.
+1. Make sure the email address linked to your Gravatar icon is in the 'Email address' field.
 1. Click the 'save' button (bottom right).
 1. If your Gravatar icon is not showing, click the 'General settings' tab.
-1. Select 'Yes' for 'Use Gravatar avatar' option.
+1. Select 'Yes' for the 'Use Gravatar avatar' option.
 1. Click the 'save' button (bottom right).

-     I will cover the other important TBG configuration options, setting up projects, etc. in a follow on tutorial.
+     I will cover the other important TBG configuration options, setting up projects, etc. in a follow-on tutorial.
 This one is focused on configuring the initial  look-and-feel.
 Onward!

 #####F. Configure top, menu-bar icon and links in file  headertop.inc.php located in folder .../core/templates/

-To open cPanel files like the above – headertop.inc.php – that you now need to open, go your browser's File Manager tab, go the folder specified  – .../core/templates/ –  by clicking the 'Up One Level' button as many times as neccessary to get the main folder = ... (in this case once), and then clicking on each subfolder in turn so in this case /core/ and then /templates/.
-Once in last folder specified, click on the file you need to open to select it –  headertop.inc.php.
-Finally, click the 'Code Editor' button in the top menu bar, and then click the 'Edit' button in the popup window that opens to open the file.
+To open cPanel files like the above – headertop.inc.php – that you now need to open ...
+1. Go to your browser's File Manager tab.
+1. Go to the folder specified  – .../core/templates/ –  by clicking the 'Up One Level' button as many times as neccessary to get the main folder = ... = pm.
+1. Then click on each subfolder in turn, which in this case is /core/ and then /templates/.
+1. Once you've opened the last folder specified, click on the file you need to open to select it –  headertop.inc.php.
+1. Finally, click the 'Code Editor' button in the top menu bar, and then ...
+1. Click the 'Edit' button in the popup window that opens to open the file.

 If the text in the edit window does not display properly, then click the 'Use text editor' (upper right) button, which opens a more boring, but a more stable cPanel file editor.

-NOTE: I put a long string of numbers like this 111111111111111111111111111111111 above each section of code that you need to modify.
-1 for the first change, 2 for the second, and so on.
-In some files, you may need to scroll to near the bottom of file to find the first change that you need to make.
+NOTE: I put a long string of numbers like this 111111111111111111111111111111111 above each section of code that you need to modify: 1 for the first change, 2 for the second, and so on.
+In some files, you may need to scroll to near the bottom of file to find the first change that you need to make (there are very few changes, and all are very easy to make).

+Let's now make first change to the file headertop.inc.php.
-1. Experiment with icon size and padding in the headertop.inc.php file to get the best look.
-Click on your TBG browser tab to see how it looks now, and toggle back and forth as you make changes, if any.
-Keep the height amount at or below 30px, as anything greater will shift the breadcrumb text under it over to the right.

-      Click the 'Save Changes' button to try each new size change, and don't forget to refresh the view in your TGB window to see it.
+1. Experiment with icon size in the headertop.inc.php file to get it looking its best.
+Click on your TBG browser tab to see how it looks after each saved change, if any are needed.
+Don't forget to refresh the view in your TGB window to see saved changes.

+    Keep the height amount at or below 30px, as anything greater will shift the breadcrumb text under the icon to the right.
-2. Change http://YOURSITE.COM/YOURforum/ to your site's forum folder location
+2. Change http://YOURSITE.COM/YOURforum/ to your site's forum folder url.
-3. Change https://github.com/YOURorganization/ to your external GitHub  OR  Google Drive  OR other collaborative document creating, editing, etc. web tool.
+3. Change https://github.com/YOURorganization/ to your external GitHub ($7/month for 5 private repositories (family, friend, etc. folders))  OR  Google Drive (free private folders, but fewer collaboration tools than GitHub)  OR other collaborative document creating, editing, etc. web tool.
 1. Click the 'Save Changes' button.
 1. Test both the Forum and GitHub links in your  TGB browser tab (after you refresh your TGB window to upload the new links).
 1. Return to the headertop.inc.php tab when everything is working, and click its 'Close' button (upper right corner).